Skip to content

 }

-For indexing multiple files programmatically, you can use this script data_indexer.py utility script in the 📁 utility folder or simply use indexer ui.
+For indexing multiple files programmatically, you can use the data_indexer.py utility script in the scripts/ folder or simply use indexer ui.

 from openai import OpenAI, AsyncOpenAI